omixlab/bambu-v2/README.md

 ## Train

 Trains a classification model using the FLAML AutoML framework based on the `bambu-preprocess` output datasets.
+The user may adjust most of the `flaml.automl.AutoML` parameters using the command line arguments.
+CLI arguments.

 ```
 $ bambu-train \
-    --input-train \
+	--input-train 29_preprocess_train.csv \
-    --input-test \
+	--input-test 29_preprocess_test.csv \
-    --output 29_model.picle \
+	--output 29_model.pickle \
+	--model-history \
+	--max-iter 10 \
+	--time-budget 10 \
+	--estimators rf extra_tree
 ```

+A list of all available estimators can be accessed using the command `bambu-train --list-estimators`.
+Currently, only `rf` (*Random Forest*) and `extra_tree` are available.

 ## Predict

+Receives an inputs, preprocess it using a preprocess object (generated using `bambu-preprocess`) and then runs a classification model (generated using `bambu-train`).
+Results are saved in a CSV file.

 ```
-$ bambu-predict
+$ bambu-predict \
+	--input pubchem_compounds.sdf \
+	--preprocessor $29_preprocessor.pickle \
+	--model $29_model.pickle \
+	--output $29_predictions.csv
 ```